nathanleclaire/blog/source/_posts/2013-11-16-the-javascript-question-i-bombed-in-an-interview-with-a-y-combinator-startup.markdown

 categories:
 ---

 About a year and a half ago, I was on the hunt for my first "real" job.
-I knew that I wanted to be a "web developer" (whatever *that* enatils) but I had no idea where to begin.
+I knew that I wanted to be a "web developer" (whatever *that* entails) but I had no idea where to begin.
 I knew just a smidge of PHP.
 I was developing websites in Classic ASP at my current internship, but I knew that was an antiquidated technology which was unlikely to help me in the modern job market.
 As I had recently begun stomping around [Hacker News](https://news.ycombinator.com), I noticed that they had a "jobs" section in their header.
 So I looked into things, saw that a few companies were hiring, and sent a few e-mails to companies that looked nice.

 {% img /images/y-comb/y-combinator-logo.gif To hack and start things up. %}